-In one strip of Garfield when the eponymous cat was on a diet, he invoked this trope when he realized a cake was carrot.
+In one strip where the eponymous cat is on a diet, he invokes this trope when he realizes a cake is carrot cake.

 The time Jon tried to teach Garfield self-control.
 He left a box of kitty treats in the room Garfield was in, telling him not to touch it.
-He left the room, then reentered a short while later.
-Garfield took everything except the box.
+Jon left the room, then re-entered a short while later.
+Garfield took everything out of the room except the box.

-Even more audacious when Garfield was on another diet and Jon told him "You may have a salad."
-Garfield promptly helped himself to some pork chops, and when Jon called him out he claimed that no one had ever told him that pork chops were not a salad!
+Even more audacious when Garfield was on another diet and Jon told him, "You may have a salad."
+Garfield promptly helped himself to some pork chops, and when Jon called him out, Garfield claimed that no one had ever told him that pork chops were not a salad!

 And once again: "This salad needs something.
 I think I'll garnish it.
 With a ham!" *wham*

 And yet again (Garfield does this all the time, and Jon knows it):